gnosis/gnosisvpn-client/ONBOARDING.md

 ### 5. Configure your hoprd node to allow GnosisVPN connections [macOS]

-GnosisVPN will create UDP connection to your hoprd node on a specified port (e.g.: `1422`).
+GnosisVPN will create a UDP connection to your hoprd node on a specified port (e.g.: `1422`).

 Treat this as an additional port for hoprd that needs the same treatment as the peer-to-peer port and API port.
-If you set up any firewall rules or [port forwarding](https://docs.hoprnet.org/node/port-forwarding) for those ports you will need to do the same for GnosisVPN port.
+If you set up any firewall rules or [port forwarding](https://docs.hoprnet.org/node/port-forwarding) for those ports you will need to do the same for the GnosisVPN port.

-Additionally you need to configure your hoprd node to allow GnosisVPN connections.
+Additionally, you need to configure your hoprd node to allow GnosisVPN connections.
-The usual way of running horpd is in a docker container.
+The usual way of running hoprd is in a docker container.
 This means you need to configure docker to forward that port.

 Depending on your setup this can be done in different ways.

 #### Hoprd for Docker [macOS]

-Update the `hoprd` run command to inlude the port forwarding: `docker run ... -p 1422:1422/udp ...`.
+Update the `hoprd` run command to include the port forwarding: `docker run ... -p 1422:1422/udp ...`.

 #### Hoprd for Docker Compose [macOS]

-Locate `docker-compose.yaml` update update the `ports:` section of `hoprd:`:
+Locate `docker-compose.yaml` and update the `ports:` section of `hoprd`:

 ```yaml
 services: